 Managing access to Managed Service for Trino

-In this section, you will learn:
+In this section, you will learn about:

-- What roles are required for particular actions.
+- Roles required for specific actions.

-To grant permissions for a resource, assign roles for this resource to the subject that will perform the operations.
-You can assign roles to a Yandex account, service account, federated users, user group, system group, or public group.
+To grant permissions for a resource, assign the relevant resource roles to an entity performing operations.
+You can assign roles to a Yandex account, service account, local user, federated user, user group, system group, or public group.
 For more information, see How access management works in Yandex Cloud.

-To assign a role for a resource, a user needs the managed-trino.admin
+To assign a role for a resource, a user should have the managed-trino.admin role or one of the following roles for that resource:

 Resources you can assign a role for